 While both therapies are helpful and effective for treating addiction, experiential therapy is different mostly in its use of activities as a mode of expression and way to develop tools for recovery.

-Is substance abuse treatment using experiential therapy available near me in Scottsdale, Arizona?
+Is substance use treatment using experiential therapy available near me in Scottsdale, Arizona?

 Experiential therapy treatment for drug and alcohol addiction is available in Scottsdale, Arizona at Pinnacle Peak Recovery.
 We have trained, compassionate professionals who are ready to get you or your loved one the treatment they need to begin their recovery.